Updated on August 29, 2019

 CO2 emissions from logistics are primarily calculated by multiplying ton-kilometers transported (weight of goods transported x distance traveled) by the CO2 conversion rate.
 In certain instances, CO2 emissions arising from transport by truck are calculated by multiplying the amount of fuel used (fuel consumption per kilometer x number of kilometers traveled) by the CO2 conversion rate.
 For international transport by ship, the calculation uses the weight of goods transported including the weight of shipping containers.

 For international transport, the CO2 conversion rate used to calculate CO2 emissions is based on the emissions intensity supplied by the GHG Protocol.
 For regional transport, priority is given to using the rate supplied by the region or country.
 For Japanese domestic transport by truck, CO2 emissions calculations multiply the weight of freight transported by two factors: the amount of fuel used per unit of freight transported, as defined in the Law concerning the Rational Use of Energy, and the emissions factor of fuel type used, as defined by the Law concerning the Promotion of Measures to Cope with Global Warming.
 For transport in the United States, Sony uses the emissions rate supplied by the SmartWay Transport Partnership, which is administered by the U.S. Environmental Protection Agency (EPA).

-Emissions are calculated for business trips undertaken by employees in central departments, which account for the largest share of business trips taken by employees of Sony Corporation and Sony Group Electronics Business companies in Japan, Europe and North America and for business trips taken by employees from some electronics-related companies in Asia and the Middle East.
+Emissions are calculated for business trips undertaken by employees in central departments, which account for the largest share of business trips taken by employees of Sony Corporation and Sony Group Electronics Business companies in Japan, Europe and North America and for business trips taken by employees from some electronics-related companies in Asia.
 (In the case of Japan and North America, some music-related companies are included.)

 CO2 emissions are calculated by multiplying the distance traveled by the number of employees traveling using the basic unit of output proposed by the GHG Protocol.